 Do not switch between the ADC triggered CPU data transfer and ADC triggered DMA data transfer to avoid this condition.
-Or,
+Or, conversion and ignore the data of the DMA dummy transfer.

 2. Apply a POR reset to clear the trigger DMA trigger logic inside the ADC.
 Or,